Glendale AZ Dog Bite Lawyer

 This strict liability applies if the dog attacks a person in a public place or if the person that was bit was legally in a private space, such as being invited into their home or delivering a package.

 Generally speaking, strict liability covers incidents that occur while the dog is “at large,” meaning that the dog was not leashed nor confined to a secured space.
 However, a person may claim the owner was negligent if the dog was not “at large.”
-For instance, if the owner had the dog on a leash but walked too closely to another person and the dog bit them as they were walking by, they may be able to claim the owner was negligent in their handling of the dog.
+For instance in Glendale, Arizona, if the owner had the dog on a leash but walked too closely to another person and the dog bit them as they were walking by, they may be able to claim the owner was negligent in their handling of the dog.

 Claiming negligence requires that the victim show proof of negligence.
 To prove negligence, a victim would have to show that the owner did not correctly act when handling or restraining their dog.
 Common examples of irresponsible behavior include disregarding a dog’s aggressive behavior or failing to properly secure a leash.
 In such circumstances, the dog owner may be held liable for the subsequent injuries and damages.